-Figures may not total due to rounding

-(1) For the years ended December 31, 2013, 2012, 2011, 2010 and 2009, total return is based on the change in market price during the respective years.
-Total return calculations take into account distributions, if any, reinvested in accordance with the Company's dividend reinvestment plan and do not reflect brokerage commissions.
-Total return is not annualized.

-(2) Yield on investments at year end represents the weighted average yield on the debt and income producing equity securities in our portfolio at their current cost basis.
-Yields are computed using interest rates and dividend yields at year end and include amortization of loan origination and commitment fees, original issue discount and market premium or discount.
-Yields exclude common equity investments, preferred equity investments with no stated dividend rate, short-term investments, and cash and cash equivalents.
+- (1) The base management fee waiver terminated on June 30, 2007. - (2) Our common stock commenced trading on The NASDAQ Global Select Market on June 27, 2007.
+There was no established public trading market for the stock prior to that date. - (3) For the six months ended June 30, 2011 and 2010, and for the years ended December 31, 2010, 2009 and 2008, total return is based on the change in market price during the respective periods.
+For the years ended December 31, 2007 and 2006, total return is based on the change in net asset value per common share during the respective years.
+The total return for the period June 26, 2007 through December 31, 2007 based on the change in market price per common share during such period was 1.2%.
+Total return calculations take into account dividends and distributions, if any, reinvested in accordance with our dividend reinvestment plan and do not reflect brokerage commissions.
+Total return is not annualized. - (4) Yield on investments at period end represents the weighted average yield on the debt and income producing equity securities in our portfolio at their current cost basis.
+Yields are computed using interest rates and dividend yields as of the balance sheet date and include amortization of loan origination and commitment fees, original issue discount and market premium or discount based on the expected cash flows of the respective portfolio investment.
+Yields exclude common equity investments, preferred equity investments with no stated dividend rate, short-term investments, cash and cash equivalents.